1vcian/Page-Change-Monitor/README.md

 - Submit pull requests with fixes or improvements
 - Help with documentation

-## License

-This project is released under an open source license.
-All license details will be specified in the LICENSE file.

 ---

 **Note**: This extension was created for educational and personal purposes.
 Use it responsibly and in compliance with the terms of service of the websites you monitor.